 Consider this possibility.
 Your operating company gets sued and you lose a multi-million dollar lawsuit.
 The next day, you close down that company and incorporate another operating company with a generic name.
 Then you license all the intangible assets to them, including the business name and start conducting business like nothing happened.

 Because, believe it or not, nothing did.
+Follow our advice and this is possible.

 The best business structure for the chaotic, tumultuous 21st Century is a combination of multiple companies, each serving a particular purpose.
 Intangible assets, such as patents, copyrights, trade secrets, digital properties & web domains, should be put in an a single purpose LLC where they’ll be safe from lawsuits, and licensed to the operating company.